Frikster/Frikster.github.io/_includes/portfolio/education.md

 ## BSc in Cognitive Systems, Computational Intelligence and Design

 - 81.4% cumulative average
+- Favourite Upper-level Courses:
+    - COGS 402 - Research in Cognitive Systems - 92%: The research project for this course led to the development of URP-ShinyApp and my acceptance into UBC Neuroscience
+    - CPSC 340 - Machine Learning and Data Mining - 80%
+    - CPSC 322 - Introduction to Artificial Intelligence - 93%
+    - CPSC 312 - Functional and Logic Programming - 82%
+    - CPEN 312 - Software Engineering - 87%
+    - CPSC 445 - Algorithms in Bioinformatics - 92%
+    - CPSC 425 - Computer Vision - 78%: Completely messed up a major question on Hough transforms on the final exam.
+Still beating myself up over it to this day.
+    - MATH 302 - Introduction to Probability - 100%
+    - MATH 317 - Calculus IV - 82%
+    - PHYS 301 - Electricity and Magnetism - 81%
+    - PHIL 320A - Logic: Metatheory and Computability - 88%
 - Triathlon Club, Neurology Club, Physics Society, Math Club, Mafia Club and Player's Club (theater)